acwishere/avr-atmega328p-setup/README.md

 Bypasses Arduino IDE abstraction and now you can code using an avr library.

+This generated .hex file named ledTest.hex will have GPIO pin 19 blink.

 STEPS TO SETUP

 1. Install AVR-GCC Toolchain if you haven't already.
 This can be done in console with the command